DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 ## Derivatives

+### Forward and Futures

+- A forward contract has greater liquidity.
+- Futures contract has lower transaction costs.
+However, they not only have initial margin requirements, they also have daily mark-to-market and can be subject to daily margin calls.

 ### Interest Rate Swap

 Notional Amount for Interest Rate Swap = (Target Modified Duration - Portfolio Modified Duration) / Interest Rate Swap Duration * Market Value of Bond Portfolio